-- Secretarial Standards issued by the institute of company Secretaries of India to the extent of its applicability. - (ii) Company had entered into a listing agreement as per SEBI (listing obligations and Disclosure requirements) regulations, 2015 and duly complied the various clauses of SEBI (listing obligations and Disclosure requirements) regulations, 2015.
+- Secretarial Standards issued by the institute of Company Secretaries of India to the extent of its applicability. - (ii) Company had entered into a listing agreement as per SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and duly complied the various clauses of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above except to the extent as mentioned below:
+During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned.